jchristn/XmlToPox/README.md

 Console.WriteLine(pox);
 ```

-## version history
+## Version history

-notes from previous versions (starting with v1.0.0) will be moved here.
+Notes from previous versions (starting with v1.0.0) will be moved here.

+v1.0.x
+- Initial release